 ITForty-three years ago I boarded this ship without much idea of what I would do when I got off, except that it would be in Tangier.
-In those days Yugoslavia ran a passenger-freighter service between East Coast ports and Rijeka.
-It was a means of earning hard currency.
-Jugolinija was a wonderful deal for Americans.
+In those days, hungry for hard currency, Yugoslavia ran a passenger-freighter service between East Coast ports and Rijeka.
+It was a wonderful deal for Americans.
 News Shipping, which served as the line’s American agent, had a posted price of $200 for a shared cabin (amenities down the hall) from the U.S. to Morocco, a bit more for people going on to Yugoslavia.
 Round trips were available.

 There was a last-minute change of schedule, and the agents asked us to board in Savannah instead of New York.
 One of the pleasures of being twenty-five is that it doesn’t seem an imposition to take a night bus from Manhattan to Georgia, or to spend an unscheduled night or two at the John Wesley, an old railroad men’s hotel, in a city one has never seen.